renard/papersave/README.md

 ### Why do you print the encrypted password with the data?

-Well this is a hard-copy of your sensible data (such as access to your backup system) that you need in case of real trouble.
+Well this is a hard-copy of your sensitive data (such as access to your backup system) that you need in case of real trouble.
 You want to recover this data by all means.
 If you are using your phone to scan the QR-Code your data may be sent to untrusted people.
 Having your data encrypted prevents